Amanraj02/Amanraj02/README.md

 ### Hello! 👋
-### I'm [Aman Raj Sharma], a dedicated developer and avid learner with a strong enthusiasm for exploring diverse technologies.
+### I'm Aman Raj Sharma, a dedicated developer and avid learner with a strong enthusiasm for exploring diverse technologies.
 I thrive on blending technical skills with an eye for design to craft visually stunning and functional products

 ---
 ### Languages and Tools